olivrrrrr/olivrrrrr/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
 A Full Stack Fantasy Football Web App (BNTA Project) and A Cryptocurrency Dashboard (Personal)
 - 🌱 I’m currently learning ...
-React.JS and Springboot
+React.JS and Spring Boot
 - 👯 I’m looking to collaborate on ... impactful open source projects
 - 📫 How to reach me: ...on twitter @olivrrrrcodes or https://olivrrrrr.github.io/portfolio/
 - 😄 Pronouns: ... he/him